WyattAutomation/YOLOv3-ROS-Robotic-Headshot-Turret/README.md

 If there are any questions on using this with a Kinect, I will be updating it soon to include instructions for this.
 You basically only need to change parameters for the ros_darknet node to subscribe to the image topic (which has a different name), and instead of the astra_pro_camera package, you'll use the freenect_stack package from another repo.
 I will update this soon to include these instructions.

-Have fun, don't do anything stupid, and YOLO, robot style! (v3 at least)..